 Unfortunately, search firms work on a ‘no win, no fee’ basis.
 If the search agency is successful in one in three assignments, the available hours must be factored.
 That means just 20 hours available for a senior job – and that is in no way enough.
 From experience, we consider that around 200 hours is needed to search to find candidates for a CEO role.

 Translated to elapsed time, and allowing the search agent to be multi-tasking on three or four searches at once, that allows that proverbial window to be open for just three weeks.
 Again, this is in no way long enough.

 The way search agencies are remunerated unfortunately acts against getting an adequate number of good candidates.
 Search agents are typically paid commission or bonus to get the job done quickly.
 And that’s just nuts.

 So adequate time must be allowed with adequate search hours.
 And ‘adequate’ needs to be determined and costed from the outset.
 Many firms identify this issue.
 As an example, to find good candidates, many progressive firms run continuous search.
 They genuinely always have jobs open and are continually interviewing.

 Continuous search takes more than 10-15% of salary for a single job, but then many firms consider that the return on investment is worth the real cost paid.

 There’s so much wrong with the current search industry.
 However, the three issues we discuss here are easily resolved.
 Quality, objective search criteria come from a good JD.
 An understanding of, and agreement from the outset on, diversity and transferable skills will ensure the widest candidate field.
 And a change from percentage no-win, no-fee to cost-based pricing will maximise the number of good candidates.

-Simply, it’s for the hiring firm to drive the search and not take what the search firm says.
+Success comes if the hiring firm drives the search and doesn't just take what the search firm offers.